Keyfactor/gcp-apigee-orchestrator/readme_source.md

 ![](images/CertStoreType-EntryParameters.gif)

-**2. Register the GCP Apigee Orchestrator with Keyfactor** See Keyfactor InstallingKeyfactorOrchestrators.pdf Documentation.
+**2. Register the GCP Apigee Orchestrator with Keyfactor** See Keyfactor "InstallingKeyfactorOrchestrators.pdf" Documentation.
 Get from your Keyfactor contact/representative.

 **3. Create a GCP Apigee Certificate Store within Keyfactor Command** In Keyfactor Command create a new Certificate Store similar to the one below